edgecollective/edge-zettel/index.md

 ---

+# Some Possible Conversation Topics and Partners

 <div id="blurb">

-**Subjects** -- entry points for conversation -- gesturing at individuals, organizations, open issues, sites of contention ...
+Entry points for conversation -- gesturing at individuals, organizations, open issues, sites of contention ...

 </div>